byu-cpe/Maeser/sphinx-docs/development-setup/graphs.md

 # Graphs: Simple RAG vs. Pipeline RAG

 This guide provides a deep dive into Maeser’s two primary Retrieval‑Augmented Generation (RAG) pipelines—**Simple RAG** and **Pipeline RAG**—with detailed explanations, professor‑style guidance, and practical code examples.
-By the end, you’ll know when and how to choose each approach, tailored to real‑world scenarios like single‑topic tutoring or multi‑domain curricula.
+By the end, you’ll know when and how to choose each approach.

 ---